Mera Peak Climbing

 How much does it cost for hiring guide in Mera Peak?

-You’ll need a specialist guide to help you reach the summit of Mera Peak climbing.
+You’ll need a specialist guide to help you reach the summit of Mera Peak.
 They’ll train and accompany you on the journey—a two-day climbing guide costs around USD 1880, including wages and equipment.

 Is previous climbing experience required for Mera Peak?